DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/OF-Filter.md

 ![OneFilter search](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>

-3. To refine the filter, in the Filter choose a condition to apply the filter.
+3. To refine the filter, in Filter choose a condition to apply the filter to.

-- On the Parameter Type, choose if you want to search for Instance, Type the both parameters.
+- In the Parameter Type, select whether you want to search by Instance, Type or both parameters.
-- The second fild Filter By Value, select the propertie to search for.
+- The second fild Filter By Value, select the property to search for.
 - Now choose the condition to apply the filter: equals, does not equal, contains, does not contain, begin with, does not begin with, does not end with or ends with.
-- On the search bar, enter the value to search.
-If you prefer, press the right arrow from your keyboard and then will open a drop-down with the existig values.
+- In the search bar, enter the value to search for.
+If you prefer, press the right arrow on your keyboard and a drop-down menu will open with the existing values.

 ![OneFilter filter](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>

 ### Filter

-Click on the Filter to apply the filter on the right table.
+Click Filter to apply the filter to the table on the right.

 ![OneFilter apply filter](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>

 ### Clear

-Click on Clear button to reset the filter condition filled.
+Click on the Clear button to reset the filter condition.

 ![OneFilter clear](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>